 Germany – Professor Petra Quillfeldt and Dr Ben Metzger have been fitting turtle doves with special tracking devices to learn more about their migratory journeys. https://blogs.nabu.de/zugvoegel/category/turteltauben/

-Photo: Ian Fisher from RSPB helps to launch the Turtle Dove Species Action Plan in May 2018 © RSPB
+Photo: Ian Fisher from the RSPB at the launch of the Turtle Dove Species Action Plan in May 2018.
+Credit: RSPB.